Understanding Loss of Weight in the Elderly

 It’s about Independence

-Unintended weight loss steals one of the most import pieces of an older adult’s life: their independence.
+The unintentional loss of weight in the elderly steals one of the most import pieces of an older adult’s life: their independence.

-Key word: “unintended”.
-With unintended weight loss comes loss of muscle.
+Key word: “unintentional”.
+With unintentional loss of weight comes loss of muscle.
 We need muscle to function.
 To get out of bed in the morning, get dressed, feed ourselves… we need muscles for independence.

-Do you know what to do when unintended weight loss in the elderly strikes?
+Do you know what to do when unintentional loss of weight in the elderly strikes?

-Keep reading to learn more about how you can help stop unintended weight loss in older adults.
+Keep reading to learn more about how you can help stop loss of weight in the elderly.
 By doing this, you are helping to preserve their independence.
 You will help them to thrive in their final years.

-It is estimated that 13% of ambulatory older adults experience unintended weight loss.
+It is estimated that 13% of ambulatory older adults experience unintentional loss of weight.
 For older adults in a nursing homes, that number goes way up.
-It’s estimated that 50 – 60% of older adults in nursing homes experience unintended weight loss (1).
+It’s estimated that 50 – 60% of older adults in nursing homes experience unintentional weight loss (1).

-Malnutrition, which goes hand-in-hand with unintended weight loss, is also prevalent among older adults.
+Malnutrition, which goes hand-in-hand with unintentional loss of weight, is also prevalent among older adults.
 While there is wide variation in estimates of older adults with malnutrition, we know many more are at risk for malnutrition.

 - Unintended weight loss (3)